Dulgan1/alx-high_level_programming/0x0D-SQL_introduction/README.md

 # SQL - Introduction

-This folder and each file illustrates basic understanding of concepts of databases and structured query language (SQL) - PERSONAL STUDIES.
+This folder and each file in it, illustrates basic knowledge and understanding of databases and structured query language (SQL) - Basic Queries

 - **File 0**
 	> Query to show all databases in a mysql server.